 Alessandro Lo Bue, an industrial engineer with 20 years of experience in measurements of large volume components for nuclear fusion, moved from the private sector to work with EUROfusion’s Italian Research Unit.
 He is now working with Fusion for Energy.
 His story "Fusion Sarcophagi" in Fusion In Europe is a fiction set in the future.
-"This story is set in 70 years in the future and unfolds in Europe and Russia, where the existing sarcophagus made to contain Reactor 4’s radioactivity is close to the end of its working life.
+"This story is set in 70 years in the future: the existing sarcophagus made to contain Reactor 4’s radioactivity is close to the end of its working life.
 A team of fusion engineers customizes the Breeding Blanket technology to replace the sarcophagus," explains Alessandro.
 "Hope this story inspires you to dig further to better understand this key fusion technology," he adds.

 “Ladies and gentlemen, quiet please.
 Quiet!!”

 Italo Delivero’s voice booms over the hum of conversations between attendees.
 Having regained control, he continues.
 “As you all know, in 30 years the core of Chornobyl’s sarcophagus shelter will require major maintenance.
 This will require long design and construction phases to complete properly, which is why we are meeting to talk about this today.
 My proposal is to completely change the sarcophagus idea to take advantage of the uranium core activity by using new shielding capable of producing fusion fuel.”

 “But why would we want to replace its simple design with something so complex and expensive?” asks someone in the auditorium.

 Italo’s reply is immediate.
 “Because we can take advantage of the nuclear activity at this site.
 We can use the neutrons it generates to make tritium and in so doing make a very efficient shield for the outside world.”